vitomarcorubino/Socket/README.md

 # 💫 About this repository:
+👋🏻 Hi there! <br>
-Hi there! 👋🏼<br>🔭 This repository provides an implementation in C of Client-Server socket communication using TCP protocol. <br><br>
+🔭 This repository provides an implementation in C of Client-Server socket communication using TCP protocol. <br><br>
-Developed by Priore Giovanni, Rubino Vito Marco and Simone Signorile.
+👨🏻‍💻 Developed by Priore Giovanni, Rubino Vito Marco and Simone Signorile.

 ## 🌐 Collaborators Socials:
 * Priore Giovanni <br>